William (1811 Blythe ship): Career

 On 20 November 1817, Williams, Smith, master, of London, was at Bahia.
 She had been sailing from Buenos Ayres to London when she had encountered the Spanish letter of marque Rita, Atrate, master.
 The Spanish vessel had been sailing from St Andero and Loango and was on her way to Lima.
 Rita took Williams into Bahia.
 (Note: Rita (aka Flor de Mayo), Juan Batista de Arrarte, master, was a slave ship delivering a cargo of slaves to Bahia that she had gathered at Loango.)
 After Williams had landed that part of her cargo "supposed to belong to Buenos Aires", she was permitted to continue her voyage.
 On 6 May 1818, William arrived at Gravesend from Buenos Ayres and Bahia.

 On 2 August 1818, Williams, Smith, master, sailed from Gravesend for Buenos Aires.
 She arrived there on 22 October.
-In July 1819, Lloyd's List reported that she had arrived at Valparaiso from Buenos Aires.
-In February 1819, William, Smith, master, fortuitously discovered the South Shetland Islands whilst sailing from Buenos Aires to Valparaiso.
+In July 1819, Lloyd's List reported that she had arrived at Valparaíso from Buenos Aires.
+In February 1819, William, Smith, master, fortuitously discovered the South Shetland Islands whilst sailing from Buenos Aires to Valparaíso.

 Smith had been blown off course in Drake Passage and sighted Williams Point, the northeast extremity of Livingston Island, on 19 February 1819.
 That was the first land ever discovered south of 60° south latitude, in what is now the Antarctic Treaty area.